-In this work, we have carried out a comprehensive analysis of a dynamical dark energy model parameterized by $\{\alpha, \beta, a_m\}$, extending the prior ranges beyond those considered in previous studies to enable a broader exploration of the parameter space of the model.
+In this work, we have carried out a comprehensive analysis of a dynamical dark energy model parameterized by the parameters $\{\alpha, \beta, a_m\}$, extending their prior ranges beyond those considered in previous studies, to enable a broader exploration of the parameter space of the model.
 This extended framework allows for qualitatively richer evolution histories of the dark energy density $\rho_{\rm DE}(z)$ and equation of state $w_{\rm DE}(z)$, including possible phantom divide line (PDL) crossings in both directions.
-By combining a variety of observational datasets—including CMB measurements from SPT, WMAP, and Planck18; BAO data from eBOSS and DESI; and supernovae observations from Pantheon$+$ (PP)—we find mild indication for deviation from a cosmological constant at intermediate redshifts as our results are generally consistent with $\Lambda$CDM within 2$\sigma$ or less.
-In particular, the EoS generically exhibit two PDL crossings in opposite directions in a single expansion history.
+By combining a variety of observational datasets—including CMB measurements from SPT, WMAP, and Planck; BAO data from eBOSS and DESI; and supernovae observations from Pantheon$+$ (PP)—we find mild deviations from a cosmological constant at intermediate redshifts, as our results are generally consistent with $\Lambda$CDM within 2$\sigma$ or less.
+In particular, the EoS generically exhibits two PDL crossings in opposite directions within a single expansion history.
 These features are robust across different dataset combinations, suggesting that dynamical dark energy with physically nontrivial features might be present in a concordance model.

-We also investigated the impact of prior choices by comparing results obtained from full-prior and post-filtered results.
+We also investigated the impact of prior choices by comparing the constraints obtained from full-prior and post-filtered MCMC chains.
 The post-filtered results assume the presence of a PDL crossing from quintessence to phantom regime, and are better comparable to Refs.~\cite{DiValentino:2020naf,Adil:2023exv} that analyze the same DE model.
-The full priors reveal multimodal behavior highlighting the critical role of prior selection in capturing the full phenomenology of the model, as in this case, the preferred present-day value of the EoS parameter is in the quintessence regime unlike the post-filtered results that assume a present-day phantom value.
-They are both statistically consistent with -1.
-For some data set combinations the $H_0$ tension is ameliorated formally due to significantly enlarged uncertainties in comparison to the $\Lambda$CDM model, however the combination of our CMB, BAO and supernovae data give tight constraints on $H_0$ in strong tension with the SH0ES measurements.
+The full priors reveal multimodal behavior highlighting the critical role of prior selection in capturing the full phenomenology of the model, as in this case the preferred present-day value of the EoS parameter is in the quintessence regime unlike the post-filtered results, which assume a present-day phantom value.
+Both cases are statistically consistent with -1.
+For some data set combinations the $H_0$ tension is ameliorated formally due to significantly enlarged uncertainties in comparison to the $\Lambda$CDM model, however the combinations of our CMB, BAO and supernovae data give tight constraints on $H_0$, in strong tension with the SH0ES measurements.